Quantum superfield supersymmetry: Supergauge theories

 We also need in definition of the (background) covariantly chiral superfields to describe coupling of the gauge superfields to the matter.
 By definition, the superfield $\Phi$ is referred as the (background) covariantly chiral one if it satisfies the condition $\bar{\D}_{\ad}\Phi=0$.
 It is easy to see that the $\Phi$ is related to the common chiral field $\Phi_0$ as \bea \Phi=e^{g\bar{\O}}\Phi_0. \eea Really, condition of chirality $\bar{D}_{\ad}\Phi_0=0$ implies in \bea e^{g\bar{\O}}\bar{D}_{\ad}e^{-g\bar{\O}}e^{g\bar{\O}}\Phi_0=0. \eea Using the definitions (\ref{der},\ref{chidef}) we arrive just to the condition $\bar{\D}_{\ad}\Phi=0$.

-Now we are in position to develop the petrurbative approach for the theory with action (\ref{actqua}).
-First, we note that this theory possesses the symmetry with respect to the following gauge transformations: \bea e^{gv}\to e^{ig\bar{\L}}e^{gv}e^{-ig\L} \eea where $\L$ is a {\bf covariantly} chiral parameter, i.e. it satisfies the condition $\bar{\D}_{\ad}\L=0$ (similarly, ${\D}_{\a}\bar{\L}=0$).
+Now we are in position to develop the perturbative approach for the theory with action (\ref{actqua}).
+First, we note that this theory possesses the symmetry with respect to the following gauge transformations: \bea e^{gv}\to e^{ig\bar{\L}}e^{gv}e^{-ig\L}, \eea where $\L$ is a {\bf covariantly} chiral parameter, i.e. it satisfies the condition $\bar{\D}_{\ad}\L=0$ (similarly, ${\D}_{\a}\bar{\L}=0$).
 Therefore we need to introduce a gauge fixing.
-The most natural background covariant gauge fixing term looks like \bea S_{gf}=-\frac{1}{16}\int d^8 z v\{{\D}^2,\bar{\D}^2\}v \eea which is a covariant generalization of the common gauge fixing term in the Feynman gauge.
-Summarizing the (\ref{actqua}) and (\ref{gfcv}) and taking into account (\ref{projs}) we get the following action of the quantum $v$ field: \bea S_t=S+S_{gf}=-\frac{1}{2}\int d^8 z v \Box v+S_{int}. \eea In principle, one can fix other gauges (by putting the factor $\xi^{-1}$ in $S_{gf}$), however, even problem of finding the propagator for $v$ field appears to be very complicated (up to this time nobody found this propagator in a closed form).
+The most natural background covariant gauge fixing term looks like \bea S_{gf}=-\frac{1}{32}{\rm tr}\int d^8 z v\{{\D}^2,\bar{\D}^2\}v, \eea which is a covariant generalization of the common gauge fixing term in the Feynman gauge.
+Summarizing the (\ref{actqua}) and (\ref{gfcv}), we get the following action of the quantum $v$ field: \bea S_t=S+S_{gf}=-\frac{1}{2}{\rm tr}\int d^8 z v \Box v+S_{int}, \eea where the $S_{int}$ in the expression above is an interaction part.
+In principle, one can fix other gauges (by putting the factor $\xi^{-1}$ in $S_{gf}$), however, even the problem of finding the propagator for $v$ field appears to be very complicated for an arbitrary gauge (up to this time nobody found this propagator in a closed form).
 Hence the Feynman gauge is the most convenient one.
-The propagator of the $v$ field in the Feynman gauge is \bea <v(z_1)v(z_2)>=\Box^{-1}\delta^8(z_1-z_2) \eea (for the sake of the uniqueness of the consideration we relate all terms involving $W_{\a},\bar{W}_{\ad}$ to the interaction part).
+The propagator of the $v$ field in the Feynman gauge is \bea <v^I(z_1)v^J(z_2)>=\Box^{-1}\delta^{IJ}\delta^8(z_1-z_2) \eea (for the sake of the uniqueness of the consideration we relate all terms involving $W_{\a},\bar{W}_{\ad}$ to the interaction part).